naqvijafar91/go-workshops/docs/01-variables-types-constants.md

 **_typedhello_ in the above code is a constant of type string.**

 Go is a strongly typed language.
-Mixing types during assignment is not allowed.
+Mixing types during the assignment is not allowed.

 ```go
 package main